Analog to Digital - Vinyl, Tape, Cassettes

 Clean the record of fingerprints and any especially difficult materials like food, sugar, mold, paint, or material stuck on.
 I start by looking for big stuck-on stuff, then apply an enzymatic cleaner that breaks down organic materials like fingerprints, dust, food, saliva, etc. which really gets a lot of the old crud out after a couple minutes.
 I wash the grooves with a VPI 16.5 wet record cleaner.
 I apply a solution, and extract it all back out with a strong vacuum, much like a carpet cleaner does.
 Once the record has come clean, it's ready for transfer.
 Even a brand-new unplayed record benefits from cleaning away the mold release compound (so it doesn't stick to the stamper) that all records have on them.

-The equipment is a VPI Scoutmaster turntable, a Benz S wood body cartridge, an Ayre P-5xe phono stage into a Tascam DVRA1000.
+The equipment is a Pioneer linear tracking turntable, a Clearaudio Talisman cartridge, an Ayre P-5xe phono stage into a Tascam DVRA1000.
 All balanced interconnects by Transparent.
 If the records have scratches and surface noise, I can work on minimizing those, in many cases completely removing it.

 Due to the nature of the work, these sessions are unattended.
 A typical album would cost $50, an additional $15 to clean up the scratches and noise.